-The following personal finance goals are the ones that launched my journey, and they're still valid today:
+The following personal finance goals are the ones that I used to start my journey, and are still a good example today:

 Take a minute to gather all your financial info from last month (savings and checking account statements, credit card statements, checkbook, paychecks, cable bills, phone bills, medical bills, etc., etc., etc.)